CharlieJT/Simon-Memory-Game/README.md

     active will not be limited and the player can play for however long he likes.
 However, the player will not have the option to win unless strict mode is active.

+    - If strict mode is not active and the player clicks it to become active.
+Any games that were being played will be lost and the game will begin at '0' again.

     - Strict mode has been implemented into the game for those with different levels of capabilities.

     <br>